13 Types of Toilet Flanges to Seal & Stop the Leakage

 13 Types of Toilet Flanges

 The types of toilet flanges are as many as the types of toilet seats.
 Let's learn about them in this article.
-Once you know the flange you need, the rest is easy.
+Once you know the flange you need, the rest is easy, including setting the toilet flange height.

 Brass Toilet Flanges